salazarkendall/react-todo-app/README.md

 `npm start`

-Don't want to mess with that? you
+Don't want to mess with that? you can always go to the live version of this project